nqobu/script/TAOCL.md

 # [The Art of Command Line](//github.com/jlevy/the-art-of-command-line/blob/master/README.md)

 >   Note: I'm planning to revise this and looking for a new co-author to help with expanding this into a more comprehensive guide.
 While it's very popular, it could be broader and a bit deeper.
-If you like to write and are close to being an expert on this material and willing to consider helping, please drop me a note at josh (0x40) holloway.com. --- [jlevy](//github.com/jlevy), [Holloway](//www.holloway.com).
+If you like to write and are close to being an expert on this material and willing to consider helping, please drop me a note at josh (0x40) holloway.com. &mdash; [jlevy](//github.com/jlevy), [Holloway](//www.holloway.com).
 Thank you!

 -   [Meta](#Meta)
 -   [Basics](#Basics)